kelektiv/node.bcrypt.js/README.md

 ## If You Are Submitting Bugs/Issues

+First, make sure that the version of node you are using is a _stable_ version.
+You'll know this because it'll have an even major release number.
+We do not currently support unstable versions and while the module may happen to work on some unstable versions you'll find that we quickly close issues if you're not using a stable version.

-Because we can't magically know what you are doing to expose an issue, it is best if you provide a snippet of code.
+If you are on a stable version of node, we can't magically know what you are doing to expose an issue, it is best if you provide a snippet of code or log files if you're having an install issue.
 This snippet need not include your secret sauce, but it must replicate the issue you are describing.
-The issues that get closed without resolution tend to be the ones without code examples.
+The issues that get closed without resolution tend to be the ones that don't help us help you.
 Thanks.

 ## Version Compatability